 Does a physician need resident tail insurance after they complete their training?

-First, a brief discussion of medical malpractice and the different types of insurance utilized by physicians is essential.
+First, a brief discussion of medical malpractice and the types of insurance physicians utilize is essential.
 Then I’ll talk about tail insurance a little bit as well.

 There are two main types of insurance used for physicians.
 You have occurrence-based coverage and claims made.
 With an occurrence-based policy, you do not need tail insurance.
 With a claims-made policy, you do.

 Let’s talk about the difference between the two.

 An occurrence-based policy has to be in effect when the malpractice incident occurs.
 If you have insurance while working for an employer and the employment relationship ends, the policy ends when the employment relationship terminates.
 You do not need additional insurance, called tail insurance, after you leave.

 People would use occurrence-based coverage because it has no tail insurance cost.
 However, occurrence-based coverage is generally about a third more expensive than claims made.